 What we collect from you

-Cidori collects Personal Data directly from you (via email, website forms, phone, and email or otherwise) as well as from other available sources to the extent relevant and permitted under the GDPR legislation.
-Subject to this applicable law we may collect the following information:
+Cidori collects Personal Data directly from you (via email, website forms, enrolment forms, phone, and email or otherwise) as well as from other available sources to the extent relevant and permitted under the GDPR legislation.
+Subject to this applicable law we may, with your informed and appropriate consent collect some or all of the following information:

 - name and job title